brocklab/clonrecall/README.md

 clonrecall oligo -s GCAATATGCGGTACGATTCG -n lin1
 ```

-By defualt the oligos command will print the comma seperated sequences to `stdout`.
+By default the oligos command will print the comma separated sequences to `stdout`.
 These can be directly copied and pasted into IDT's bulk input.

-You may also specify and output file with `-o/--ouput`.
+You may also specify and output file with `-o/--output`.

 ### Plasmids

-Similary you can generate an annotated recall vector with a 3x barcode array.
+Similarly you can generate an annotated recall vector with a 3x barcode array.
 In this case `-o/--output` is specifying a directory to save all generated `.gb` files.

 ```bash